Menu

 Applications are now open for this award and will close when abstract submission closes on 1 May 2025.

-A number of grants are available consisting of free registration and travel support for a Trainee to attend Highlights of ASH Asia-Pacific.
+A maximum of three grants are available consisting of free registration and travel support for a Trainee to attend Highlights of ASH Asia-Pacific.

 Eligibility:

 1. Applicants must be financial trainee members of HSANZ by the time of the Annual Scientific Meeting.
-You may apply for membership at the same time as you submit your application for this award.
-Membership forms are available at www.hsanz.org.au.
-Membership applications must be received by the HSANZ office by the end of August 2025.
+You may apply for membership at the same time as you submit your abstract.
+Membership applications must be received by the HSANZ office by the end of August 2026

 All abstracts that meet the criteria above will be assessed by a sub-committee of the HSANZ Council and will be judged on the quality and originality of the work and presentation.
-The award is announced during the Blood Meeting.
+Successful applicants will be advised by the HSANZ Office.
 Recipients of travel grants are eligible for Highlights of ASH registration awards.

 Following attendance at the meeting recipients are required to submit a brief report outlining their meeting activities and learning experience.